SuyashLakhotia/TechInterview/3 - OOP.md

 ### Package

 - A package contains a set of classes that are grouped together in the same directory.
 Non-private data can be accessed by any object in the same package.
-- Packages allow for namespacing, thus, the same class name to be used in two different packages.
+- Packages allow for namespacing, thus, the same class name can be used in two different packages.
 For eg: `X.Deck` & `Y.Deck`.

 ## Design Principles